Links to Resources at the Bottom of this Page

 This connection to that power, or nature, or one another should then be “grounded in love and compassion“.
 1

-The second theme of spirituality being presented, is love and compassion.
+The second theme of spirituality that is being presented, is love and compassion.

 The love that we have for others can create meaning as we sit with them through celebration or discouraging days.
-Love grows if we have the tolerance to be with another through the ups and the downs.
-That same sense of love can grown with an animal, like a pet.
+Compassion is displayed if we have the tolerance to be with another through the ups and the downs.
+A sense of love can grown with an animal, or a pet.
 Love can manifest its self in the ways we show respect for the earth as we compassionately spend time it and enjoy it.

 And lastly, an understanding how to access a state of Presence or pure consciousness